da-the-dev/obsidian-notes/Differential equations/Linear high order differential equiation.md

 y^{(n)}+p(x)y^{(n-1)}+\dots+p_{n}(x)y=f(x)
 $$
 with $p_{n} = \dfrac{P_{n}}{P_{0}}$ and $\dfrac{F}{P_{0}}$ ($P_{0}$ has no zeros)
-# Homogeneous LHODs
-If $F \equiv 0$ then LHOD is homogeneous, non-homogeneous otherwise.

 # Finding a general solution
 Knowing a set of solutions of a LHOD a general solution looks like this: